Olegna09/Olegna09/README.md

 # Hello, I'm Angelo
 <a href="https://www.linkedin.com/in/angelo-de-jesus-7192971b8"/><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an experienced IT professional with over 9 years in the field, progressing from IT Staff to IT Supervisor.
-I have a strong passion for cybersecurity and continuously seek to expand my knowledge in this area.
-My expertise includes IT operations, system administration, and network management.
+I’m an IT professional with nearly 10 years of experience, progressing from IT Staff to IT Supervisor.
+Throughout my career, I’ve built strong expertise in IT operations, system administration, and network management, ensuring reliable and secure technology environments.

+I have hands-on experience in cloud administration, including Microsoft Entra ID user and group provisioning/deprovisioning, as well as Microsoft 365 administration for managing collaboration tools and licenses.

 ## Objective

-I am seeking to leverage my extensive IT experience and strong passion for cybersecurity to secure a SOC Analyst Tier 1 position, where I can contribute to monitoring and defending against cyber threats while further developing my skills in a dynamic and challenging environment.
+To obtain an IAM Analyst position where I can apply my technical expertise and passion for cybersecurity to strengthen identity governance, access controls, and authentication processes.
+I aim to contribute to securing organizational systems by ensuring proper user provisioning, access management, and policy enforcement while continuously developing my skills in identity and access management.

 ## Skills